thecogworks/Cogworks.ExamineFileIndexer/README.md

 You can also add the image file types eg .jpg. **PLEASE NOTE INDEXING IMAGES WILL ONLY ADD EXIF META DATA.**

+You can also install Cogworks.ExamineFileIndexer using Umbraco package.
 ### License ###

 Copyright &copy; 2017 [The Cogworks Ltd](http://www.thecogworks.com/), and other contributors